prikhi/pencil/docs/source/devguide/tutorial/drawingpath.rst

 Drawing Path - The D Behaviour
 ==============================

-Pencil shape is usually created by paths that base on SVG path specification.
-Pencil simply supports drawing shapes by the D behaviour.
-This behaviour generates the "d" attribute for the <path> SVG element as defined in the SVG Path data specification .
-The value used in D is an array in which each item is a drawing command.
+Pencil shapes are usually created using paths that are based on the SVG path specification.
+Pencil supports drawing shapes using the ``D`` behaviour.
+This behaviour generates the "d" attribute for the ``<path>`` SVG element as defined in the SVG Path data specification .
+The value used in ``D`` is an array in which each item is a drawing command.

 The shape in this tutorial is a triangle drawn from 3 points that are defined by properties of type Handle .